triptease/docs/consent.md

 When `functionality` storage consent is present it will enable all Convert products such as Messages, Price Check and Chat.

-NB: Attract products will *not* be enabled as from a user perspective they are not providing any additional functionality to the user.
+NB: Attract products will *not* be enabled as they are not providing any additional functionality from a user perspective.

 | First Party Storage | Third Party Storage | Allowed Applications                              |